 |Fan Cage Size (Entire Frame)||Between Mounting Holes|

-Also, choose fans with ball bearing as opposed to a sleeve bearing, it will last much longer.
+Also, choose fans with a ball bearing instead of a sleeve bearing.
+It will last much longer.

-In some cases, adding an extra fan at the upper rear of the case can help with keeping the CPU cooler.
-Not all cases have a fan mount at the top, so it may not be an option.
+In some situations, adding an extra fan at the upper rear of the case can help keep the CPU cooler.
+Not all cases have mounting locations at the top, so it may not be an option.

 Configuring the fan control speeds

 There are many ways that fans can be controlled.
 Plenty of manufacturers offer a wide range of products to accomplish this.